 Pianist Hui-Mei Lin, a native of Taiwan, made her New York solo debut at the Weill Recital Hall at Carnegie Hall as the winner of the Artists International Audition.
 She was described by the New York Times as “an excellent pianist throughout” and the Taiwan News as “a sensitive and powerful pianist.”
 Concert tours have taken her to Italy, Canada, France, Taiwan, and throughout the United States.

 Her media broadcast include solo performances at PBS (Maryland), WQXR (New York City), Taiwan Television and China Broadcasting Company.
-She has appeared in solo recitals at Music at Caramoor, Friends of Music in Stamford, NY, The Steinway Society of the Bay Area, CA, Paris (Concerts au Chateau de Ville d'Avray), and various colleges throughout the US and Taiwan.
+Her solo performances include venues at Alice Tully Hall, Music at Caramoor, National Concert Hall in Taiwan, and in Paris (Concerts au Chateau de Ville d'Avray).

 As a chamber musician, Hui-Mei has performed with the principal cellist of The New York Philharmonic, Carter Brey, flutist Robert Stallman, soprano Berenice Bramson at the Weill Recital Hall, the New Hungarian Quartet at Taos Chamber Music Festival in New Mexico, the Cassatt String Quartet in NY, and the Peregrine Trio throughout the North East.